Updated on 2026-07-07 GMT+08:00

 Basic Concepts

-CCE provides highly scalable, high-performance, and enterprise-class Kubernetes clusters.
+CCE delivers highly scalable, high-performance, enterprise-grade Kubernetes clusters.
 With CCE, you can easily deploy, manage, and scale containerized applications in the cloud.

-CCE provides native Kubernetes APIs, supports kubectl, and provides a graphical console, enabling you to have a complete end-to-end experience.
-Before using it, familiarize yourself with some related basic concepts.
+CCE exposes native Kubernetes APIs, supports kubectl, and provides a graphical console, delivering a complete end-to-end experience.

 Cluster

-A cluster is a combination of cloud resources, such as cloud servers (nodes) and load balancers, for running containers.
-In a cluster, one or more elastic cloud servers (also called nodes) are deployed in the same subnet to provide compute resource pools for containers.
+A Kubernetes cluster is a managed collection of cloud resources, including compute instances (nodes) and load balancers, used to run containerized applications.
+Nodes within a cluster are deployed in the same subnet to provide a shared compute resource pool.

 CCE supports the cluster types shown in the table below.